PREVIEW-Wrestling eyes quickfire return to the 2020 Games mat

 The decision also released a wave of support from wrestling powerhouses including the United States, Russia and Iran, among others, as well as senior politicians in many countries, including Russia’s Vladimir Putin.

-“I am quite optimistic because otherwise I would stay at home,” Nenad Lalovic, international federation (FILA) president, told Reuters last week.
+“I am quite optimistic because otherwise I would stay at home,” Nenad Lalovic, international federation (FILA) president, told Reuters this week.

 “I am happy everyone is speaking so well about wrestling but the job is not yet done,” said Lalovic, who took over from Swiss Raphael Martinetti following February’s shock vote.